 About Bourdeilles Castle

-The castle consists of an octagonal keep, connected to a two-story building of which only the outer walls remain.
-Next to the old castle, a Renaissance palace was built at the end of the 16th century.
-Much of the interior decoration has been preserved.
-The castle and the palace are surrounded by a wall and the entrance gate is protected by two round towers.
-Since 1919, the château has been listed as a monument historique by the French Ministry of Culture.
+Built on a rocky outcrop, Bourdeilles Castle consists of an octagonal keep, connected to a two-story building of which only the outer walls remain.
+Next to the old castle stands a Renaissance palace was built at the end of the 16th century boasting one of the most extensive furniture collections of the Aquitaine region.